 The nematode nemeses…

-While the Jurrassic-sized lubber grasshoppers may get all the attention this time of year, many plants grown in our sandy Florida soils have much bigger problems from microscopic pests called nematodes.
-These tiny micro-worms affect the root system, making it difficult for the plant to take up water and nutrients, even when abundantly available in the surrounding soil.
+Our Jurrassic-sized lubber grasshoppers may get all the attention, but many plants grown in our sandy Florida soils have much bigger problems from microscopic pests called nematodes.
+These tiny microscopic worms affect a plant’s root system, making it extremely difficult for the plant to take up water and nutrients, even when abundantly available in the surrounding soil.
 This can cause serious struggles for a plant, especially as the weather gets hotter.

 The most obvious sign that you have nematode issues will be if you yank out sad, wilted plants and find stunted, stubby, knotted, and/or gall-ridden roots, like these: